 Barton teams up with the U.S. consulate general to help reduce Australia's carbon footprint.

 The New York Times highlights our work

-We wrapped up the year with loads of site prep for the coming spring and diving into Australia's planting season.
+Wrapped up the year with site prep for the coming spring and dive into Australia's planting season.

 A discussion of the connection between deforestation and flooding in Eastern Kentucky.

 "The Demise and Potential Revival of the American Chestnut" by Kate Morgan.

 A summary of the 2020 planting season and some of our highlights from the year.

 We are working with a team of experts to restore forests throughout Appalachia.